-The bentonite clay mask is drawing blood to the surface of your skin through a process called cutaneous vasolidation.
+The bentonite clay mask is drawing blood to the surface of your skin through a process called cutaneous vasolidation that can sometimes cause your face to pulsate.
 This increases blood circulation and detoxifies your skin through the exchange of ions.
-Therefore, redness after a bentonite clay face mask is normal but only if it does not feel painful or stinging to the touch.

-If the redness starts to feel like a burning or itching sensation while the mask is still on within 10 minutes, there is a good chance bentonite clay mask may be too much for your skin to handle.
+If the redness after clay mask starts to feel like a burning or itching sensation while the mask is still on within 10 minutes, there is a good chance that bentonite clay mask may be too much for your skin to handle.

 In this case, your experience outweighs the benefits and you might want to rinse off and stop using the clay mask immediately.
 Regardless of what others may have said about the benefits of bentonite clay mask, your skin’s safety takes priority.

 Don’t worry there will be bentonite clay mask alternatives that may be more suited to your skin type that you can try and there are other ways to use bentonite clay.
-For example, as a toothpaste and even in the treatment of toenail fungus.
+For example, bentonite clay homemade toothpaste recipe and even as one of the home remedies to treat toenail fungus.

 Another reason for such a reaction is that you may be using it incorrectly.